-Works under the general supervision of the Director of Culture (Deputy State Historical Preservation Officer) or an employee of a higher grade.
+Works under the general supervision of the Director of Arts and Historic Preservation or an employee of a higher grade.

 May supervise professional and clerical staff as assigned.

 Prepares or reviews, edits and processes National and State Registers of Historic Places nominations;

 Conducts or supervises surveys or studies of State Register of Historic Places;

 Assists in preparation of State Plan for Historic Preservation, related reports and plans as required;

 Provides assistance in defining boundaries of historic areas as requested by municipalities;

 Assists in the review of applications for preservation tax incentives;